Skip to main content

 K8S.NODE K8S.NAMESPACE K8S.PODNAME K8S.CONTAINERNAME SRC DST COMM PID QR QTYPE NAME RCODE ADDRESSES

-The first line shows the DNS request from the pod to kube-dns service and the second line shows the response from kube-dns service to the pod, we can also confirm this based on SRC and DST columns:
+The first line shows the DNS request from the mypod pod to kube-dns service and the second line shows the response from kube-dns service back to the mypod pod as confirmed by SRC and DST fields.

 Tracing Application Pod and CoreDNS Pod: